Brisppy/twitch-archiver/README.md

 3. Unpack and open the twitch-archiver folder and install required Python modules `python -m pip install -r requirements.txt`.

+4. Run twitch-archiver once with `python ./twitch-vod-archiver.py -i CLIENT_ID -s CLIENT_SECRET -v 0`, supplying your client-id with `-i CLIENT_ID` and client-secret with `-s CLIENT_SECRET` to save your credentials to the configuration.
+You will only ever need to do this once.
+You can then view the saved configuration with `python ./twitch-archiver.py --show-config`.

+5. You should now be ready to save channels and VODs with the script, use `python ./twitch-vod-archiver.py -h` to see available arguments and how to use them.

 ### Usage
 Run the script via your terminal of choice.
 Use ```python ./twitch-vod-archiver.py -h``` to view help text.